koushik-kumar/AngularPractice/SystemDesign.md

 32. Timeouts
 33. Fault tolerance
 34. Failing fast
-Circuit breakers
+35. Circuit breakers
-Throttling
+36. Throttling
-Consensus (e.g. Paxos, Raft) and membership protocols (heartbeats, SWIM) Compression
+37. Consensus (e.g. Paxos, Raft) and membership protocols (heartbeats, SWIM)
-Possible to work harder on writes in order to make reads easier Operations should almost never be more than n*log(n), preferably n
+38. CompressionPossible to work harder on writes in order to make reads easier Operations should almost never be more than n*log(n), preferably n